 Rob Cellucci has a strong foundation in all facets of commercial real estate leasing and build-to-suit development.
-Prior to joining Tactix, Rob worked in the Global Corporate Services division of an international brokerage firm.
+Prior to joining Tactix in 2012, Rob worked in the Global Corporate Services division of an international brokerage firm.
 Rob assisted corporate clients in the management of office, retail, and industrial transactions, ranging from 3,500 to 530,000 SF.
 In this role, Rob developed a high level of proficiency while managing each stage of the process, including corporate strategizing, market and financial analysis, site selection, and letter of intent and lease negotiations.

 James Madison University, B.S.
 Public Management

 James Madison University, Florence, Italy, M.A.
 Economic and Social Policy of the European Union

 Before deciding to leave my relationship with a large, international brokerage firm, I thoroughly vetted several other global brokerage firms in the Philadelphia area.
 Frankly, something was missing.
 Some mentors of mine recommended that, before making a decision, I explore an opportunity with Tactix because of their strong reputation and unique business platform.
 In an industry sometimes ridden with questionable salesmanship, I perceived Tactix to be a unique organization that strongly promoted the concept of honest and unbiased real estate advisory.
 Finally, I found that the strict tenant representation model, supported by a collaboration of professionals with storied financial and legal sagacity would allow me to provide my clients with the highest quality service.
 It was the right choice.